-A student is placed on SAP probation, after one semester in a warning status.
+A student is placed on SAP probation if they fail to maintain Satisfactory Academic Progress after one award year.
 A SAP appeal must be filed and accepted before a student can be placed on SAP probation.
 Probation terms are one semester in length.
 The student is given specific requirements that must be met in order to maintain financial aid eligibility in the future.
 If SAP probationary requirements are not met within the probation term, the student will again become ineligible for financial aid and may need to file another SAP appeal.
 SAP probation requirements will include: